ConnorScott-Ox/Professional-Profile/content/employment/experience.md

   * Human Brain Dissection.
   * Preforming protein assays to diagnose neurodegenerative diseases in donors.
-  * Performing DNA sequencing on patients to determine the prognosis of brain tumours.
+  * Performing DNA sequencing on tumours to help guide the treatment plan of patients.
   * Interviewing, teaching and training new staff.
 """